sajtarius/info_geo_plos/README.md

 This folder contains all the codes of my work.
-All the codes are in the [info_geo_plos] folder.
+The information rate calculation code is in the [info_geo_plos] folder.

 ***For interested user, please go through the codes as I have included the desciptions in all the codes***

+The example of